cournape/audiolab/scikits/audiolab/docs/src/index.rst

 Known bugs:
 ===========

+ - the function supported_* are broken (they never worked correctly).
+This will be fixed for audiolab 0.10
  - there seems to be a problem when using libsndfile fseek facilities with flac files (which are necessary for the functions flacread/flacwrite).
 The problem seems to be with libFLAC; for this reason, seek in flac files is not